Clerkship Attendance, Participation and Absence Policy

 - Students will receive an 'I' grade until clinical time is made up.

-- If a student does not engage with the clerkship direct to develop a plan and deadline for completion, they will receive a 'Y' mark with a comment on the MSPE narrative.
+- If a student does not engage with the Clerkship Director to develop a plan and deadline for completion, they will receive a 'Y' mark with a comment on the MSPE narrative.

-- Time away or an abence that results in a student being unable to meet the learning objectives of the course will require the student to complete additional work to achieve all objectives or repeat the clerkship.
+- Time away or an absence that results in a student being unable to meet the learning objectives of the clerkship will require the student to complete additional work to achieve all objectives or repeat the clerkship.

 - A student who is absent more than 2 days of assigned clerkship activity in a 6-week block will be referred to the Associate Dean for Students for consultation and next steps.